 Music has always been a part of my life.
 In my years of playing music and working in film/TV I’ve met a lot of people that fit the “troubled” description.
-My music career wasn’t so angst driven partly due to the fact that I had three kids in tow.
-I played music for the love of music, but also because I thought I wanted to be a famous rock star (BTW kids and rock-n-roll DON’T MIX).
+My music career wasn’t so angst driven partly due to the fact that I had kids in tow.
+I played music for the love of music.
+(BTW kids and rock-n-roll DON’T MIX).
 That is what this story is about, the rise and cost of fame.
 These musings are why I related to one of the characters in the film who says a beautiful line I just can’t get out of my head.

 “Love and fame can’t live in the same place.”

 These characters are all confused, searching and make you glad that it’s not your life.
 I think the storyline about the troubled marriage is another thing that drew me into this movie.
 I have several friends that have gotten divorced after a traumatic experience that they couldn’t work through together.
 This film does an excellent job portraying the pain in the couple’s lack of connection.

 Maybe it was the reminiscing of playing live, or maybe it was the PMS, but I really enjoyed this movie.
 If you want a little tug at your heartstrings or maybe even to let out a few tears then this is a pretty safe bet.
 If you want to make sure you have a good cry then wait til you’re having your “monthly visitor” before you rent it.